Where mySociety’s funding comes from

 Our continued programme of innovation and outreach is only possible thanks to these organisations.

-Browserstack kindly allow us to use their web-based cross-browser testing tools for free
+Browserstack kindly allows us to use their web-based cross-browser testing tools for free.

 Your contributions, one-off or regular, large or small, all help us in our mission to empower ordinary people via digital means.
 And every little helps – take a look at our donations page to see how.

-We provide software and web development as a commercial service
+We provide software and data as a commercial service

-mySociety Ltd offers software and consultancy as a commercial service.
-Our experience can be of great use to organisations who work in the civic arena, like local and national governments, public services and charities.
+Through the SocietyWorks suite of products, we offer software for local government.
+Our experience can be of great use to organisations in the wider civic arena, national governments, public services and charities, as well as local authorities.

 Several bodies have contributed to and supported mySociety’s development over the years.
 With their help, we have had the security to grow, to experiment and to innovate.
 We would like to thank the following organisations:

-The Electoral Commission, the Esmée Fairbairn Foundation, Geovation, Google.org, GovEval, Hivos, the John S. and James L. Knight Foundation, the Joseph Rowntree Reform Trust, Making All Voices Count, Microsoft,the Ministry of Justice, the National Endowment for Democracy, the Office of the Deputy Prime Minister e-Innovations Fund, Screen West Midlands, Open Society Foundations, the Technology Strategy Board, the UK Government’s Department for Transport and the Department for Constitutional Affairs Innovations Fund, the Young Foundation, and Channel 4’s 4IP fund.
+BEIS, the Department for Business, Energy and Industrial Strategy, The David and Elaine Potter Foundation, the Electoral Commission, Esmée Fairbairn Foundation, Geovation, Google Inc, Google.org, the Google Digital News Initiative, GovEval, Hivos, Indigo Trust, Involve, the John S. and James L. Knight Foundation, the Joseph Rowntree Reform Trust, Legal Education Foundation, the MacArthur Foundation, Making All Voices Count, Microsoft, the Ministry of Justice, Nesta, the Office of the Deputy Prime Minister e-Innovations Fund, Open Culture Foundation, Open Society Foundations, Paragon Trust, Power to Change, Screen West Midlands, the Technology Strategy Board, the UK Government’s Department for Transport and the Department for Constitutional Affairs Innovations Fund, the William & Flora Hewlett Foundation, the Wikimedia Foundation, the Young Foundation, and Channel 4’s 4IP fund.